polymode/polymode/modes/readme.md

 ### One Predefined Innermode

-Here is a simplified version of `poly-noweb-mode` from [poly-noweb.el](poly-noweb.el).
+This is a simplified version of `poly-noweb-mode` from [poly-noweb.el](poly-noweb.el).
 First define the latex hostmode:

 ```lisp